enigmatry/entry-angular-building-blocks/libs/entry-components/configure-theming.md

 ### 5. Inputs

-We utilise the background value within the inputs configuration to establish the background color for **form text fields**.
-By default, background property has no color explicitly defined, allowing the default Material styling or any existing CSS rules to take effect.
+We utilize the background value within the inputs configuration to establish the background color for **form text fields**.
+By default, the background property has no color explicitly defined, allowing the default Material styling or any existing CSS rules to take effect.

 ```scss
 $custom-theme: (